jojokgs/Jawaher-Aljulaify-EDA-SocialDevelopmentBank/EDA_Report.md

 # Measuring the awareness of citizens in preparing for the costs of marriage

 # Abstract
-The objective of this project was to measure the awareness of citizens in preparing for the costs of marriage, using the data of the Social Development Bank, and to know the amounts of funding that were taken to finance the marriage.
+The objective of this project is to measure the awareness of citizens in preparing for the costs of marriage, using the data of the Social Development Bank, and to know the amounts of funding that were taken to finance the marriage.

 # Design
 The data was obtained from the Saudi (open data) website, and we will analyze the data based on several factors and this will help in knowing the percentage of citizens in need of the maximum amount of funding, and the largest group may be targeted to attend courses that help them in planning and preparing in advance for the costs of marriage